-- estimates hold up, this is a very fair plan.
+- Distribution of Tax Burden.
+If Treasury's estimates hold up, this is a very fair plan.
 Some may be concerned about the break for the top income class-but to address that would require changing the rate structure or the capital gains exclusion, both very sensitive issues. - Neutrality/Investment.
 Any perceived deviation from "neutral" tax treatment for different industries will bring demands for change from other industries.
-In addition, those industries most heavily subsidized by the current code-like those which benefit from the ITC because they are capital-intensive-will want to minimize the effect of the plan. - State and Local Taxes.
-Secretary Baker has said that eliminating the deduction for State and local taxes is a sort of "acid test" for serious tax reform.
+In addition, those industries most heavily subsidized by the current code--like those which benefit from the ITC because they are capital-intensive--will want to minimize the effect of the plan. - That eliminating the deduction for State and local taxes is a sort of "acid test" for serious tax reform.
 This is a \$40 billion item over the projected phase-in period, and that amount would be difficult to make up.
 If high-tax States can fight off this change--even in the context of much lower tax rates and other benefits that ease the tax take on their citizens--progress may be difficult.